AninditaBasu/GutsAndGlory/README.md

 ## Image files are in the "images" folder
 The logo (michi), and author mugshots reside here.

-## Main page of the magazine is called index.html
-It resides in the root folder.
-Do not rename this file, else the publishing won't work.

-## JSON file
-The JSON file is a GitHub-generated file.
-Do NOT delete this file, else the publishing won't work.
-This file resides in the root folder.

 ## Other files
 These files don't reside in this GitHub repo; they're directly referenced through URLs in the articles
+- All of the videos are on YouTube.
+- All of the audio clips are on SoundCloud.
 - The icons are from Google's Material Design icon library [https://fonts.googleapis.com/icon?family=Material+Icons](https://fonts.googleapis.com/icon?family=Material+Icons).
 - The scroll-to-top button is from [http://www.scrolltotop.com/](http://www.scrolltotop.com/).
 - The pictures in the quiz reside at imgur: [http://aninditabasu.imgur.com/all/](http://aninditabasu.imgur.com/all/).
-- All of the videos are on YouTube.
-- All of the audio clips are on SoundCloud.